andrew/ultimate-awesome/README.md

 - [awesome-ai4chem](https://github.com/sherrylixuecheng/awesome-ai4chem) - Awesome AI for chemistry papers.
 - [awesome-Transformers-For-Segmentation](https://github.com/Syeda-Farhat/awesome-Transformers-For-Segmentation) - Semantic segmentation is an important job in computer vision, and its applications have grown in popularity over the last decade.We grouped the publications that used various forms of segmentation in this repository.
 Particularly, every paper is built on a transformer.
 - [awesome-diagrams](https://github.com/terrastruct/awesome-diagrams) - A collection of software architecture diagrams.
+- [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .
 - [Awesome-Multimodal-Reasoning](https://github.com/The-Martyr/Awesome-Multimodal-Reasoning) - Latest Advances on (RL based) Multimodal Reasoning and Generation in Multimodal Large Language Models.
 - [awesome-vertica](https://github.com/vertica/awesome-vertica) - A curated list of awesome Vertica libraries, tools and resources.
 - [awesome-arma3](https://github.com/veteran29/awesome-arma3) - Curated list of awesome Arma 3 missions and addons.